USS LST-1128: Service in Indonesian Navy

 The ship transported logistics to areas affected by 2004 Indian Ocean earthquake and tsunami.
 On 9 January 2005, her together with KRI Teluk Banten landed at beach in Calang, Aceh Jaya Regency to evacuate the survivors and provide relief supplies.
 On 8 February, Teluk Langsa alongside KRI Teluk Ratai landed again at Calang to deliver parts of three bailey bridges that will be used to connect road access from Banda Aceh and Meulaboh to the town that were cut off by the tsunami.

-At the end of 2008, she carried out a troop shift operation for the 320th Infantry Batallion "Badak Putih" of Siliwangi Military Command with a force of 649 troops and their combat equipment under the Battalion Commander Lt.
+At the end of 2008, she carried out a troop shift operation for the 320th Infantry Battalion "Badak Putih" of Siliwangi Military Command with a force of 649 troops and their combat equipment under the Battalion Commander Lt.
 Col. (Infantry) Basuki after they finished their security assignment in the Indonesia–Papua New Guinea border area and returned to their main base at the Siliwangi Military Command.

 KRI Teluk Langsa, Teluk Kau and Teluk Tomini, which were based at Jakarta, and KRI Teluk Saleh, based at Surabaya, was simultaneously decommissioned and stricken on 3 May 2012.
 Previously, they were already placed in reserve status.
 They were planned to be replaced by Teluk Bintuni-class tank landing ship.
 Teluk Langsa was scrapped after some time.

 In January 2021, a miniature bow of the ship was reconstructed at the Komando Pembinaan Doktrin, Pendidikan dan Latihan Angkatan Laut (Kodiklatal / Navy Doctrine Development, Education and Training Command).
 It was placed in front of the flagpole of the Ki Hadjar Dewantara Building at Kodiklatal HQ in Bumimoro, Krembangan District, Surabaya.